Easy Interval Method available in English, German and Dutch (see below)

 - Youtube video in which Patrick Martin discusses his experience regarding the benefits of EIM compared to 80/20 approach

-Article of Nate Jenkins: The Importance of Running Specific Musculoskeletal Strength
+Article of Nate Jenkins: The Importance of Running Specific Musculoskeletal Streng

-- Research by Belgium exercise physiologist Eline Lievens found that runners with around 50-50% distribution of slow- and fast twitch fibers need more recovery time compared to runners with around 80-20% distribution.
-Click here for the article.
+- Research by Belgium exercise physiologist Eline Lievens found that athletes with around 50-50% distribution of slow- and fast twitch fibers (can even be 30-70 or 40-60) need more recovery time compared to athletes with around 80-20% distribution.
+Click here for an article with a summary

 She told me: "It is indeed true that top runners will probably have a slower muscle fiber type than the 'average' runner.
 The average runner, with more type II fibers, will have to recruit those fibers to make adjustments.
 The type II fibers can be trained more aerobically, but this will not be possible through slow endurance running, it will require a little more intensity."